MonicBuilder/Monic/README.md

   'myFile.js',

   {
-    // The path to the exec directory
+    // The path to the working directory
-    // (optional, by default dirname(module.parent.filename))
+    // (optional, by default module.parent)
-    root: 'myDir/',
+    cwd: 'myDir/',

     // The newline character (optional, by default \n)
     eol: '\r\n',